OCA/l10n-italy/l10n_it_split_payment/README.rst

 To configure this module, you need to:

-* go to Settings, Configuration, Accounting and configure 'Split Payment Write-off account' and 'Split Payment Write-off Journal'
+* go to Settings, Configuration, Accounting and configure 'Split Payment Write-off account' and 'Split Payment Write-off Journal'.
+Write-off account should be different from standard debit VAT, in order to separately add it in VAT statement.
 * configure the fiscale position used for split payment, setting 'Split Payment' flag

 Usage